 In a nutshell, yes.
 Assuming the place isn’t overly crowded and there are plenty of open seats, it’s highly likely you’ll find a comfortable place to relax.

-My only main issue with the seating options here at the LAX KAL Lounge is the fact that there are very few power outlets.
+My only main issue with the seating options here at the LAX KAL Lounge is the fact that there are very few power outlets (it’s an issue I had in the American Airlines Flagship Lounge at JFK as well).
 There are none to be found anywhere near the really comfortable lounge chairs – it’s only the really uncomfortable hard chairs that have the USB outlets and electrical power ports nearby.

 To make matters worse, very few of them seem to ever work.
 In the three times that I’ve visited this lounge, only once have I been able to find a USB port or electrical outlet actually charged my phone.